Achievable logoAchievable logo

 (spoiler)

-As x gets closer to 1 from both sides, the values of f(x) get closer to 5.
-So we estimate
+As x gets closer to 1, from either side, the values of f(x) appear to get closer to 5, which suggests that

 (spoiler)